jeremypbeasley/canlis_j/studio.markdown

   photos:
   - title:
     url: "/uploads/kenny.jpg"
+  items:
   - title: Kenlis T-Shirt
     slug: kenlis-t-shirt
-  desc: A two-day plastic-fantastic party where the only rule was to show up with
-    big Ken energy.
+    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
 Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
 Artwork by Don Clark for Invisible Creature.
     year: 2024
     type: Apparel / Accessories
     price: 45
     purchase_url:
     is_soldout: true
     photo_duration: 2600
     partner:
     is_featured: false
     is_visible: false
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4227_web.jpg"
-  - title:
-    url: "/uploads/20241117_canlis_NWSS4084_web.jpg"
   - title: Kenlis Trucker Cap
     slug: kenlis-trucker-cap
-  desc: A two-day plastic-fantastic party where the only rule was to show up with
-    big Ken energy.
+    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
 Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
 Artwork by Don Clark for Invisible Creature.
     year: 2024
     type: Apparel / Accessories
     price: 45
     purchase_url:
     is_soldout: true
     photo_duration: 2600
     partner:
     is_featured: false
     is_visible: false
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4084_web.jpg"
   - title: Kenlis Fanny Pack
     slug: kenlis-fanny-pack
-  desc: A two-day plastic-fantastic party where the only rule was to show up with
-    big Ken energy.
+    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
 Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
 Artwork by Don Clark for Invisible Creature.
     year: 2024
     type: Apparel / Accessories
     price: 45
     purchase_url:
     is_soldout: true
     photo_duration: 2600
     partner:
     is_featured: false
     is_visible: false
     photos:
     - title:
       url: "/uploads/kenlisfannypack.jpg"
   - title: Kenlis Tuanshan
     slug: kenlis-tuanshan
-  desc: A two-day plastic-fantastic party where the only rule was to show up with
-    big Ken energy.
+    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
 Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
 Artwork by Don Clark for Invisible Creature.
     year: 2024
     type: Apparel / Accessories
     price: 45
     purchase_url:
     is_soldout: true
     photo_duration: 2600
     partner:
     is_featured: false
     is_visible: false
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4144_web.jpg"

 - title: Canlis x Guest Chef Dinner Posters
   slug: canlis-x-guest
   desc: Chef Álvaro Clavijo of Bogotá's El Chato joined the Canlis kitchen for a one-night